lornasw93/api-the-musical-kind/README.md

 ## Overview
 I **really** enjoyed working on tech test and spent any time I could on it.
 It's an expandable project and for my self-development I will absolutely continue to work on it and implement the above list. 🏃‍♀️

-### If I had more time I would have... ⏳
-* Generating charts (if only!!)
-* Added authentication - Identity Server maybe
-* Added testing (unit, Jasmine)
-* UI / UX more focus
-* Better error handling
-* Where no results to display a message
-* Improved page speeds/SEO
-	* Lazy loading images
-	* Compress images
-	* Added meta tags
-	* Async methods (FE)
-* To investigate when sometimes the lyrics count 0 when it shouldn't be 🐞

-### However, I have... ✅
-* Developed 2 separate projects (BE, FE) using different tech stacks including hosting
-* Created new sub-domain to use
-* FE is from scratch, no template
-* BE is minimal
-* Tested APIs using Postman and Swagger
-* Clear and 'pretty' design
-* Responsive
-* SPA
-* Combining 2 existing APIs (Shazam, Lyrics OVH)
-* Inserted some Lorna personality (I've seen Matrix 1)

 ***Thank you for your time and for checking this out.*** 😀